microcks/microcks.github.io/using/index.md

 			<h3 class="arvo">Installing on OpenShift</h3>
 			<p>
-				The easiest way of installing Microcks is to do it on OpenShift.
+				The easiest way of installing Microcks for production use is to do it on OpenShift.
+OpenShift in version 3.6 or greater is required.
 It is assumed that you have some kind of OpenShift cluster instance running and available.
 This instance can take several forms depending on your environment and needs :
 				<ul>
 					<li> Full blown OpenShift cluster at your site, see how to <a href="https://docs.openshift.com/container-platform/3.3/install_config/index.html">Install OpenShift at your site</a>,</li>
 					<li>Red Hat Container Development Kit on your laptop, see how to <a href="http://developers.redhat.com/products/cdk/get-started/">Get Started with CDK</a>,</li>